 Built-in Pickups and Electronics

 There are now many stage-ready acoustic-electric guitars in the market, and most of them come with built-in active electronics.
 They come with the entire pickup system installed, including an under-saddle piezo pickup, an active preamp, and a battery compartment.
 All you need is to insert a 9V battery into the compartment and your guitar is ready for stage use.
 Many of these preamps come with nifty features like volume, tone and EQ, while others have some nice extras like anti-feedback (phase shift) and a tuner.
+These can plug to a PA Mixing Console and be amplified conveniently.
 Since it is hard to manually install these pickup systems, it is better to get ones that come with them built-in if you're planning on using the guitar on stage in the near future.
 Some premium acoustic-electric guitars come with more complex pickup systems, some of which blend a soundhole mounted mic with a piezo pickup, resulting in a more natural, "miked" acoustic sound even when plugged in.